SaraDawood2004/SaraDawood2004/README.md

 👋 Hi, I’m @SaraDawood2004
 👀 I’m interested in doing innovative projects and creating engaging webpages.
-🌱 I’m currently learning artificial intelligence and data science.
+🌱 I’m currently pursuing artificial intelligence and data science.
 💞️ I’m looking to collaborate on innovative projects in any domain, particularly in healthcare.
 📫 You can reach me through my LinkedIn(www.linkedin.com/in/sara-dawood-s-219a5728b).
 😄 Pronouns: she/her